 The Role of Entrepreneurship in the Economy

 Entrepreneurs now play a vital role in every national economy.
 This wasn’t always the case, however.
 Until recently, they were thought to offer very little to the economy as they mostly started small.

 It wasn’t until the Austrian school of economics recognized entrepreneurship as the driving force of every economy, in the 1800s.
 This is simply because a society’s progress is measured by how much it allows and encourages new ventures and ideas.

 The fact is, products go out of date.
 This leaves an ever-expanding gap between supply and demand.
 The only way to fill this gap is through entrepreneurship and creating new products.

 Simply coming up with a new approach or idea for a product doesn’t fulfil the definition of an entrepreneur.
-One must be willing to take certain responsibilities that define entrepreneurship.
-These responsibilities include:
+Instead, entrepreneurship requires a wide range of skills, qualities and attitudes.

 - Making business plans: This includes a complete mapping of the exact steps to be taken from product development, sales and making a profit.

 - Financing: An entrepreneur has to find ways to provide the funds needed to start working towards their goal.

 - Hiring personnel: Matching the right people with the right job is not easy, especially in an emerging company.